h00lig4n/k3s/README.md

 - Migrate Home Assistant to an easier to maintain distributed container architecture.
 - Ability to move devices between nodes seamlessly.
 - Migrate existing debian linux server as pure a NAS.
-- AI On Raspberry PI.
+- AI Setup using OpwnWebUI, Ollama, Tika and SearXNG.
+  - Moving Ollama to run on a amd64 node with a GPU as Raspberry PI didn't cut it.
 - Gitops with ArgoCD.
 - Fun with Kubernetes.
 - Host own developed apps.